20 em 1

-20 em 1 (English translation: 20 in 1) is a compilation game from Tec Toy that allows players to choose from 20 different games.
+20 em 1 (English translation: 20 in 1) is a compilation game from Brazilian toy and electronics company Tec Toy that allows players to choose from 20 different games.
 The title was exclusively released in Brazil as a pack-in game included with later revisions of the Master System.

 Gameplay

 Many of the included games belong to the action game genre while others are racing or sports games involving skateboarding, motocross racing, car racing/driving, roller skating, and skiing.
 Trophies are earned for beating each of the 20 games that are included in this compilation.
-The game has text that is in the Brazilian Portuguese language.
+The game's text is in the Brazilian Portuguese language.